alehpineda/obsidian_vault/00_Inbox/Homelab.md

 - List of PCs

 Storage
-- List of hdd, sdd,
+- List of hdd, sdd, m2

 Network
 - List of routers, switches, modems

 Projects
--
+- Use domain for https